-Alasdair Allan is a Scientist, Author, Hacker and Tinkerer, who is currently thinking hard about how to fix the Internet of Things which he thinks is broken.
+Alasdair Allan is a Scientist, Author, Hacker, Tinkerer and Journalist who has been spending a lot of his time thinking about the Internet of Things, which he thinks is broken.

-He is the author of a number of books, and from time to time he also stands in front of cameras.
+He is the author of a number of books, and sometimes also stands in front of cameras.
 You can often find him at conferences talking about interesting things, or deploying sensors to measure them.
-Last year he rolled out a mesh network of five hundred sensors motes covering the entire of Moscone West during Google I/O. He's still recovering.
+He recently rolled out a mesh network of five hundred sensors motes covering the entire of Moscone West during Google I/O.